 Game Improvement: Ping G400 Max

 The Max is one of the most popular game improvement drivers in the Ping G400 series.
 It falls in between the max game-improvement G400 SFT and the original G400 regarding forgiveness, launch, and slice correction.

-This club features some of the boldest styling and most advanced technology in the category, and Ping manages to produce this driver at a very fair price which is identical to the retail price of the King F8.
+This club features some of the boldest styling and most advanced technology in the category.
+Ping manages to produce this driver at a very fair price which is identical to the retail price of the Cobra F8 Driver.

 The G400 Max is ideal for the mid-handicapper who has a tendency to slice the ball and is looking for a forgiving driver that will add distance and flight correction to their swing.
 You can check it out on Ping’s Website.